What is retail customer service?

 - Keep the focus on the customer: Immediacy and convenience are what customers expect when they reach out to a retailer with a question or an issue.
 Retailers need to focus on resolving tickets quickly and making experiences as effortless as possible.

 - Address your customers by name: Bring in the human element.
 Personalize conversations by using customers’ first names.
-Retailers should also empower human and automated agents to access historical data and past conversations to further contextualize every interaction.
+Retailers should also empower human and agents who provide automated support to access historical data and past conversations to further contextualize every interaction.

 - Be available on every channel: Empower your customers to get in touch on their channel of choice, whether it’s email, social media, messaging, live chat, phone, or voice assistants.